N-acetylglucosamine deacetylase

-Thus, the two substrates of this enzyme are N-acetyl-D-glucosamine and H_{2}O, whereas its two products are D-glucosamine and acetate.
+The enzyme characterised from Escherichia coli hydrolyses N-acetylglucosamine to glucosamine and acetic acid.
+It has also been found in Acinetobacter baumannii.
+The enzyme has been studied as a means of manufacturing glucosamine.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme belongs is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N-acetyl-D-glucosamine amidohydrolase.
-Other names in common use include acetylaminodeoxyglucose acetylhydrolase, and N-acetyl-D-glucosaminyl N-deacetylase.
-This enzyme participates in aminosugars metabolism.
+Other names in use include acetylaminodeoxyglucose acetylhydrolase, and N-acetyl-D-glucosaminyl N-deacetylase.